IconoclastLabs/MotionTemplate/README.md

 This application is far from completed.
 It has the following faults:
 * Landscape mode repeats the navigation background image.
 Would be nice to either get a bigger image to replace, or have it drop out and go to a tinted background.
 * Gear settings icon is too snug to the top right.
 Can't seem to style it with constraints.
-* Customize and display a UISegmentedControl from the template